 I remember my first workouts at my local gym.
 Just walking in the door was the hardest part back then.
-On top of that, trying to navigate “what to actually do” made things even more overwhelming.
+On top of that, trying to navigate “what to do at the gym as a beginner” made things even more overwhelming.

 See, doing something is definitely better than doing nothing.